-Let Toys Be Toys is run wholly by volunteers in their own time.
-Your kind contributions will enable us to spread our message, print flyers, host the website, attend events, hold constructive meetings with companies who have yet to see the light, and celebrate those who have!
+Let Toys Be Toys is run wholly by volunteers in their own time, and receives no formal funding.
+If you can please consider making a gift to support the campaign.
+Your kind contributions are much appreciated and will enable us to spread our message, print flyers, host the website, attend events, hold constructive meetings with companies who have yet to see the light, and celebrate those who have!

-If you’d like to get involved by becoming a Let Toys Be Toys mystery shopper, or have some time and skills you’d like to offer the campaign, please get in touch: email@example.com We’re currently looking for volunteers to take on running our Toymark scheme.
+If you’d like to get involved by becoming a Let Toys Be Toys mystery shopper, or have some time and skills you’d like to offer the campaign, please get in touch by emailing us at firstname.lastname@example.org